opensrp/opensrp-web/docs/Architecture/store.md

 }
 ```

-The type `type ClientsActionTypes = FetchClientsAction | AnyAction | ResetClientsAction;` will onl y correctly assert action objects that conform to the interfaces of either ```FetchClientsAction``` or ```ResetClientsAction```.
+The type `type ClientsActionTypes = FetchClientsAction | AnyAction | ResetClientsAction;` will only correctly assert action objects that conform to the interfaces of either `FetchClientsAction` or `ResetClientsAction`.

 #### Adding ActionCreators

-we have covered most of the work that goes into writing an action creator since; action creators are essentially functions that return actions
+We have covered most of the work that goes into writing an action creator since; action creators are essentially functions that return actions

-As intuited to earlier; action creators come in handy in cases where you have some payload preprocessing before appending the payload data to the actual action object. however, do note, that actions creators are meant to be strictly pure.
+As intuited to earlier; action creators come in handy in cases where you have some payload preprocessing before appending the payload data to the action object. however, do note, that actions creators are meant to be strictly pure.

 Here is an example of an action creator from the clients redux module:

 ```typescript
 /** Fetch clients action creator
  * @param {Client []} clientsList - clients array to add to store
  * @return {FetchClientsAction} - an action to add clients to redux store